 In other words, a sourcer’s job is done when a qualified, interested candidate is ready for a formal screening call.
 Everything after that handoff falls to the recruiter.

-As a result, the skill set for talent discovery is closer to research and marketing than traditional HR.
+Talent discovery skills sit closer to research and marketing than traditional HR.
 Great sourcers think like investigators - they know how to use Boolean search operators, x-ray search techniques, and AI-powered talent platforms to find people that standard job board searches miss entirely.

 What Exactly Is Recruiting?

-SHRM's 2025 Recruiting Benchmarking Report found that over half of organizations have individual recruiters managing roughly 20 open requisitions at any given time, according to SHRM.
+Over half of organizations have individual hiring professionals managing roughly 20 open requisitions at any given time, per SHRM’s 2025 Recruiting Benchmarking Report.
 That workload covers the full pipeline from initial screen to signed offer letter.

-On the other hand, where sourcers need research and outreach skills, recruiters need relationship management and negotiation ability.
-They're selling the opportunity to the candidate while simultaneously managing expectations with the hiring manager - two audiences that often want different things.
+Where sourcers rely on research and outreach skills, hiring professionals on the recruiting side depend on relationship management and negotiation ability.
+They’re selling the opportunity while simultaneously managing expectations with the hiring manager - two audiences that often want different things.

-What Are the 6 Key Differences Between Sourcing and Recruiting?
+What Are the 6 Key Differences in Sourcing vs Recruiting?

 1. Where They Sit in the Hiring Funnel

-Sourcing owns the top of the funnel.
-It's the research-and-outreach phase that generates candidates your team has never spoken to before.
+At the top of the funnel sits sourcing.
+It’s the research-and-outreach phase that generates candidates your team has never spoken to before.
 Think of it as demand generation for your hiring pipeline.

 Recruiting owns the middle and bottom.
 It’s the evaluation-and-closing phase that converts pipeline into hires.
 Without sourcing, recruiting has no one to evaluate.
 Without recruiting, sourcing generates interest that goes nowhere.